ConnorSweeneyDev/ResourceGenerator/readme.md

 ### Windows
 You'll need any 64-bit [MinGW](https://winlibs.com/) installation with clang/LLVM support in your path, this will give you access to the unix tools that are used in the makefile.
-In addition, you will need Python3 for parallel build support - `winget install --id Python.Python.3.12`.
+In addition, you will need Python3 for parallel build support - `winget install --id Python.Python.3.10`, and the batch files assume you have pwsh.exe installed - `winget install --id Microsoft.Powershell --source winget`.

 ### Linux
 - Only run `sudo apt update && sudo apt upgrade` if you haven't already.